kramfs/k8s-pv-store/README.md

 - Install MetalLB to handout Load Balancer IP when using minikube
 - To test the PV and PVC provisioning, we install Wordpress using Bitnami's Helm [installer](https://artifacthub.io/packages/helm/bitnami/wordpress)

+ Note: The above will be done with Terraform

 ## TASK UP
 To bring up the cluster:
 ```